hipposareevil/books/README.md

 /authorize | Authorize access to endpoints.
 /swagger/ | [swagger](http://swagger.io) documentation describing the REST APIs.

+## /
+Frontend web application.
+This uses the microservices to manage the books, authors, users, user lists, and tags.
+Utilizes the [vue](https://vuejs.org/) framework and [bulma](http://bulma.io/) framework.

 ## query
-REST microservice that queries google for new authors and book titles.
+REST microservice that queries openlibrary for new authors and book titles.
 Would be used by frontend to add new entries to application.
-This service requires a google api key.

 See [query](https://github.com/hipposareevil/books/blob/master/images/query/README.md) for more information.
-When there is no google api key, this endpoint will just return empty results.

 ## author
 Microservice to manage the complete set of Authors in the database.
 Operations include: add, list all, list single and delete.